dennisosaj/advancedphp.novaextension/README.md

 ## Why, though? 🤔

-Nova is a pretty editor with rich features, but it seems in lacking for language supports.
+Nova is a pretty editor with rich features, but it seems in lacking for language support.
 Because I'm a long time Sublime Text 3 user I wanted to get some fresh air and started looking into Nova.
-Unfortunately all my projects looked horrible with the standard PHP-HTML syntax, so I started building this Extension.
+Unfortunately all my projects looked horrible with the standard PHP-HTML syntax, so I started building this extension.

-Nova is still fresh and can't compete in terms of extensions with other editors which are one the market for years now.
+Nova is still fresh and can't compete in terms of extensions with other editors which are on the market for years now.
 But this for sure will change.

 ## Language Support 🧩